 U.S. Army Lt.
-Jackson Wierenga made Grand Valley history on Friday, becoming the first military officer ever to be commissioned on campus.
+Jackson Wierenga became the first military officer to be commissioned on Grand Valley's campus in more than a decade on Dec.
+9.

 In a ceremony held at the Kirkhof Center attended by friends, family, President Philomena V. Mantella, and President Emeritus and retired Coast Guard Capt.
 Thomas J. Haas, among others, Wierenga was commissioned as a second lieutenant into the United States Army Quartermaster Corps.